tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ## Graphs

-A graph data structure consists of a finite (and possibly mutable) set of vertices or nodes or points, together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for directed graph.
+A graph data structure consists of a finite (and possibly mutable) set of vertices or nodes or points, together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.

 ### terminology

 -   vertex :node

--   edge : connection between nodes
+-   edge: the connection between nodes

--   directed/ undirected graph: in directed graph there is a direction assigned to vertices an in undirected no direction assigned.
+-   directed/ undirected graph: in the directed graph there is a direction assigned to vertices and in undirected, no direction is assigned.
     ![](./assets/three-node-networks.jpg)

--   weighted/ unweighted graph: in weighted graph there is a weight associated by edges but in unweighted graph no weight assigned to edges
+-   weighted/ unweighted graph: in a weighted graph,depth-first there is a weight associated with edges but in an unweighted graph no weight assigned to edges
     ![](./assets/3.-Weithened-Graph.png)

 ### adjacency matrix